digihash/mergepdfs/README.md

-	printpdfs is a simple command line script for printing PDF files in duplex mode as a single print job, with each PDF file starting on its own page.
+	printpdfs is a simple command line script for printing PDF files in duplex mode as a single print job, with each PDF file starting on a new sheet of paper.

 	Use the -p option to specify the name of a printer to send the print job to.
 It is not necessary to type out the name